ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/MeshInterface.md

 * The applications do not use this module directly.
 The applications use `LoWPANNDInterface`, `ThreadInterface` or `NanostackEthernetInterface` directly.
 * When using an Ethernet interface, there are no configuration options available.
 It is using the dynamic mode to learn the IPv6 prefix from the network.

+**Network connection states**

+After the initialization, the network state is `MESH_DISCONNECTED`.
+After a successful connection, the state changes to `MESH_CONNECTED` and when disconnected from the network the state is changed back to `MESH_DISCONNECTED`.

+In case of connection errors, the state is changed to some of the connection error states.
+In an error state, there is no need to make a `disconnect` request and the application is allowed to attempt connecting again.

 ### Mesh class reference

 **LoWPANNDInterface**